The annual songleading and music workshop of OSRUI & the URJ

 Hava Nashira takes place at Olin-Sang-Ruby Union Institute, the regional camp of the Union for Reform Judaism in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
 Attendees are responsible for their own transportation to camp.
 The nearest airport is Milwaukee, Wisconsin (MKE - Mitchell Field), a 50-minute drive from camp.
 The best time to arrive at the Milwaukee Airport for the regular program on Wednesday is between 10:30 a.m. and 2:30 p.m.
 The camp is also a 2-hour drive from O’Hare Airport in Chicago.

-Buses to OSRUI for URJ and Ramah songleaders on Tuesday -- Two buses will be picking up URJ and Ramah songleaders at the Milwaukee airport.
-The first bus will depart at 1:00 p.m. and the second bus will depart at 2:00 p.m.
+Buses to OSRUI for URJ and Ramah songleaders on Tuesday -- Bus transportation from the Milwaukee airport to OSRUI will be provided at 1:00 p.m. and 2:00 p.m. central time.
 This bus service is included in the URJ/Ramah tuition.
 If you are arriving at another time, you are responsible for your own transportation.
 See info about van transit below.

 Transit for all other participants: